Logotype for Intesa Sanpaolo S.p.A.

 Executive summary

-• Cost/income ratio improved to 39.1%, the lowest ever, reflecting effective cost management and technology investments.
+• Cost/income ratio improved to 39.1%, the lowest ever, reflecting effective cost management and tech investments.

 Financial highlights